 Back in Installing a Low Latency Kernel, we looked at how to check whether you have a low latency kernel installed and whether the clock frequency was set to 1000Hz.
 If you discovered that your kernel was missing one of these key attributes, there are three main ways to remedy this.

 The first way would be to see if your distro already has a low-latency kernel available and install it.
-In Ubuntu, use apt-cache search:
+For Ubuntu 22.04 and prior, use apt-cache search:

 Pick the newest and install: